Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Reviewed By: FPE Medical Review Board

-It is also known as TTS or posterior tibial nerve neuralgia.
+Tarsal Tunnel Syndrome is a painful foot condition, aka TTS or posterior tibial nerve neuralgia.

-Anything which occupies space in the tarsal tunnel including cysts and swelling from ankle injuries can compress the tibial nerve.
+Anything which occupies space in the tarsal tunnel, a narrow space at the inner ankle, including cysts and swelling from ankle injuries, can compress the tibial nerve.

 Treatment for TTS aims to reduce foot arch pain and usually consists of rest, exercises, compression bandages and steroid injections.